-When you have kids, planning how to do an activity holiday well and safely is a very difficult task.
-We are interested in going on a skiing holiday, but it’s much trickier to plan as a family, as you have to make sure that there are suitable instructors and childcare facilities at the resort you choose.
-I thought I’d share some of my research with you in case you are looking to find out more about family-friendly ski destinations.
+When you have kids, planning how to do an activity holiday safely is a challenging task.
+We are interested in going on a skiing holiday.
+Still, it’s much trickier to plan as a family, as you have to make sure that there are suitable instructors and childcare facilities at the resort you choose.
+I thought I’d share some of my research with you if you are looking to find out more about family-friendly ski destinations.

 One of the first places that I looked at was actually in the UK.
 You get some great snow up in Scotland in December or January.
 Aviemore is the place to head to if you don’t want to leave the UK, and you can get a great Scottish ski holiday with skinorwest.
 The Cairngorms National Park is a stunning location, and there is a mountain railway that will take you to the top of the pistes at 1097 metres.
 There is a great restaurant and bar at the top too, which caters well for children.
 There are nursery slopes for the kids and trickier runs for the adults.
 All of the skinorwest instructors are fully qualified too and have decades of experience.

-If money wasn’t a consideration, I’d love to go as a family on a skiing holiday to the USA.
+If money weren’t a consideration, I’d love to go as a family on a skiing holiday to the USA.
 The team at bluehouseskis.com are based in the US and have a passion for skiing, snowboarding and everything in between.
-They have lots of amazing articles on getting started with skiing as well as articles for the seasoned skier.
+They have lots of amazing articles on getting started with skiing and articles for the seasoned skier.

 Aspen looks so appealing to me.
 The guys over at Snow Magazine have reviewed a trip there, and it looks out of this world!
-It’s in the state of Colorado, and Aspen has 4 separate ski areas, including many restaurants, bars and shops.
-There are cool nursery slopes and beginner’s trails, as well as mountain terrain for those with higher abilities.
-As well as all the dining and shopping options in Aspen, there’s also 2 cinemas and an ice-rink to keep the kids busy and occupied.
+It’s in Colorado, and Aspen has 4 separate ski areas, including many restaurants, bars and shops.
+There are cool nursery slopes and beginner’s trails, and mountain terrain for those with higher abilities.
+As well as all the dining and shopping options in Aspen, there’s also 2 cinemas and an ice rink to keep the kids busy and occupied.

-I think we are going to start by getting some ski practises and lessons in at home.
-There are lots of kid’s ski schools and clubs across the UK, and most of them are on dry slopes, so you can use them all year round.
-There are also a number of indoor real snow slopes, where you can put your newly-learned skills into proper practice.
-It’s a really fun activity for children and is great exercise.
+I think we are going to start by getting some ski practises and lessons at home.
+There are lots of kid’s ski schools and clubs across the UK, and most of them are on dry slopes so that you can use them all year round.
+There are also several indoor real snow slopes, where you can put your newly-learned skills into proper practice.
+It’s an enjoyable activity for children and is great exercise.